onlyquake/xonotic-wiki/Mapping-textures-skybox-blender.markdown

 -   Xonotic (and a mapping setup (I use netradiant))
 -   Blender (I will be using version 2.62, older versions may work)
 -   gimp (I will be using 2.6, older versions may work)
--   a text editor (I’ll be using kate)
+-   a text editor (I'll be using kate)

 ### Intro

-This is what we will make…
+This is what we will make...

 ![](start-shot.jpg)